Everybody Has a Plan

-Everybody Has a Plan (Todos tenemos un plan) is a 2012 crime thriller film directed by Ana Piterbarg and starring Viggo Mortensen and Soledad Villamil.
+Everybody Has a Plan (Todos tenemos un plan) is a 2012 Argentine crime thriller film directed by Ana Piterbarg and starring Viggo Mortensen and Soledad Villamil.
 It was written by Anna Cohan and Ana Piterbarg.
 It is an Argentine-Spanish-German co-production.

 Synopsis

 Agustín (Viggo Mortensen) is a man desperate to abandon what has gradually become a frustrating existence after living for years in Buenos Aires.
 After his twin brother Pedro's death (Viggo Mortensen), Agustín sets out to begin a new life assuming Pedro's identity and returning to the mysterious Paraná Delta region, which was the childhood home of both brothers.
 However, shortly after his return, Agustín is involuntarily involved in the dangerous criminal world that his brother had been part of.

 Cast

 Reception

 Manuel Piñón of Cinemanía rated the "surprising" noir film 4 out of 5 stars, considering that it is "written with astounding smarts and accuracy".

 Rob Nelson of Variety considered that the "tepid" Spanish-language drama is undermined by its "slow pacing, thinly drawn characters, a limp climax and humorless tone".